libfuse/pyfuse3/rst/data.rst

 .. currentmodule:: llfuse

-.. py:attribute:: ENOATTR
+.. py:data:: ENOATTR

    This errorcode is unfortunately missing in the `errno` module, so it is provided by llfuse instead.

-.. py:attribute:: ROOT_INODE
+.. py:data:: ROOT_INODE

    The inode of the root directory, i.e. the mount point of the file system.